thomaserroihasler/Law_Firm_Excel_Decision_Counter/README.md

 # Python Excel Data Processing Project

 ## Introduction
-This project is designed to read, process, and format data from an Excel file for specific data from LKK (Lévy Kaufmann-Kohler)
+At the request of a law firm, this project was designed to read, process, and format data from an Excel file listing decisions rendered by an international tribunal.

 ## Prerequisites
 - Python 3.x